CCDirectLink/ccbot/doc/ROLES.md

 Note that a role can be in several groups, and thus in several role group groups.

-There is 1 hard-coded role group, and 3 hard-coded role group groups.
+There is 1 hard-coded role group, and 4 hard-coded role group groups.

 The hard-coded role group is `roles-group-auto-role`.

 This is a set of roles added to members entering the guild.

 The hard-coded role group groups control how users control roles.

+`roles-groups` is a list of all role groups.

 All roles in groups in `roles-whitelist` can be added and removed by anyone to themselves.